 - Where a referral was made by phone follow up the referral in writing using the online referral system within 48 hours and attaching any existing assessment e.g. early help assessment.
 In all cases the school will also include information held about any place-based risks (harm outside of the home) - Be aware that local authority children's social care should make a decision within one working day of the referral being made about what course of action they are taking and let the school know the outcome.
 If the information is not forthcoming, the designated safeguarding lead or another appropriate member of staff should follow this up - Maintain contact with the allocated social worker and support them or other agencies following any referral - Contribute to any strategy discussion or meetings - Support any Section 47 enquiries or statutory assessments that are carried out - Provide a report for, attend, and contribute to any initial and review Child Protection Conference.
-This includes sharing any reports with parents/carers and where appropriate, the child - Share the content of this report with the parent/carer and if appropriate the child, prior to the meeting - Attend core group meetings for any child subject to a Child Protection plan or Child in Need meeting for any child subject to a Child in Need plan - Whenever there are concerns about the outcome of a Child Protection Conference, use the appropriate Derby or Derbyshire Child Protection Conference Professional Dissent Process - Where a child on a Child Protection plan, Child in Need plan or who is Looked After moves from the school or goes missing, immediately inform the key worker in local authority children's social care - If after the referral the child's situation does not appear to be improving the designated safeguarding lead should press for re-consideration to ensure their concerns have been addressed and the child's situation improves.
-See Derby and Derbyshire Multi-Agency Dispute Resolution and Escalation Policy children, young people, parents and carers (2018) and DDSCP Information Sharing Guidance for Practitioners (2022).
+This includes sharing any reports with parents/carers and where appropriate, the child - Share the content of this report with the parent/carer and if appropriate the child, prior to the meeting - Attend core group meetings for any child subject to a Child Protection plan or Child in Need meeting for any child subject to a Child in Need plan - Whenever there are concerns about the outcome of a Child Protection Conference, use the appropriate Derby or Derbyshire Child Protection Conference Professional Dissent Process - Where a child on a Child Protection plan, Child in Need plan or who is Looked After moves from the school or if there are unexplained absences from school, immediately inform the child's social worker/key worker in local authority children's social care - If after the referral the child's situation does not appear to be improving the designated safeguarding lead should press for re-consideration to ensure their concerns have been addressed and the child's situation improves.
+See Derby and Derbyshire Multi-Agency Dispute Resolution and Escalation Policy